microsoft/codetour/README.md

 If the currently opened workspace has any code tours, you'll see a new tree view called `Code Tours`, that's added to the `Explorer` tab.
 This view simply lists the set of available code tours, along with their title and number of steps.
 If you select a tour it will start it, and therefore, this is simply a more convenient alternative to running the `Code Tour: Start Tour` command.
 However, you can also expand a tour and start it at a specific step.

 <img width="250px" src="https://user-images.githubusercontent.com/116461/76164362-8610bd80-610b-11ea-9621-4ba2d47a8a52.png" />

+Additionally, the tree view will display the tour currently being [recorded](#authoring-tours), which makes it easy to track your status while in the process of creating a new tour.

 > The tree view is automatically kept up to date, as you add/edit/delete tours within the current workspace.
 So feel free to [record](#authoring-tours) and/or edit tours, and then navigate them when done.